Nationally in Labor Participation

 KANSAS PHARMACY BENEFIT MANAGERS REFORM

 Kansans are paying more than ever for prescriptions and prescription insurance.
-Additionally, rural communities are at risk of losing their local pharmacies due to anticompetitive behavior, subpar reimbursement, and patient steering practices.
+Additionally, rural communities risk losing their local pharmacies due to anticompetitive behavior, subpar reimbursement, and patient steering practices.

 Middlemen called Pharmacy Benefit Managers (PBMs) control the prescription marketplace in the United States.
 In Kansas, these companies do business without any oversight.
 As a result, PBMs operate in the shadows and provide little transparency into net cost of pharmacy care.
 Additionally, the vast majority of prescription claims are processed through only three large corporations.
 This monopolization has resulted in a host of anticompetitive practices that reduce patient access to care and put community pharmacies at risk.

-WKREDA supports recent proposed legislation in Kansas that allowed for oversight of PBMs to be assigned to the Kansas Department of Insurance.
-This legislation also required PBMs to report net costs of prescription services to patients and plan sponsors (usually employers).
+WKREDA supports legislation in Kansas to allow for oversight of PBMs to be assigned to the Kansas Department of Insurance.
+This legislation would also require PBMs to report net costs of prescription services to patients and plan sponsors (usually employers).
 This would ensure that patients and employers are armed with the necessary information to make educated decisions about their healthcare and healthcare plans.
-It also creates protections for a free marketplace and fosters strong small pharmacy businesses in Kansas.
-These measures include pricing parody for all pharmacies.
+It would also create protections for a free marketplace and fosters strong small pharmacy businesses in Kansas.

 SPUR KANSAS GROWTH ACT

 Rural areas need additional tools to spur new job creation and business expansion.
 Previously, sales tax exemptions were a part of the former Enterprise Zone program for construction and expansion of businesses in our smallest rural communities.
 When Enterprise Zones were abolished, a significant incentive related to sales tax for new business construction or expansion of existing businesses also disappeared.
-Now, for many rural projects, the only opportunity for sales tax exemption on construction or expansion is through the issuance of Industrial Revenue Bonds.
-Not all projects are appropriate for Industrial Revenue Bonds.
+Now, for many rural projects, the only opportunity for sales tax exemption on construction or expansion is through the issuance of Industrial Revenue Bonds (IRBs), and IRBs are not appropriate for all projects.

 Rural communities have limited opportunities to access current incentive programs and have lost the competitive edge necessary to incentivize industrial manufacturing, agriculture, healthcare, and retail ventures in their counties.